 Establishing good routines at home, with children going to bed at a regular, appropriate time, getting up in plenty of time to have a calm start to the day, with time for breakfast, really does make such a difference to the rest of their day.
 Our Family Support Officers are always on hand to support with establishing these routines and can work with you and your child.
 Please just get in touch if this is something you would appreciate.

 We do have a first day response to absences, so please do support us by letting us know before the start of the school day if your child is unable to attend for any reason, for example if they are unwell.
 Please call the school office to report absences (01429 272007).
 Where we do not have this communication, we will try to make contact with you to ensure the safety and wellbeing of children.

-Our attendance policy will detail what other systems and rewards are in place to promote good attendance for all.
-This will be available in the new academic year.
+Our attendance policy below details what our systems and rewards are to promote good attendance for all. .

 So that children do not miss important learning time, we ask that all appointments are made outside of school hours.
 We know some cannot be avoided, so if your child does need to be taken for an appointment during the school day, we ask that these are arranged where possible towards the end of the school day, after afternoon registration.
 If a child arrives late after registration closes, even if they have been for a medical appointment, they will be required to be marked as absent.